 Michael Rosen explores teenspeak with a father and son dictionary team.

-Michael Rosen and Laura Wright discuss the ways in which colours are named and described.
+Michael Rosen and Laura Wright discuss the role of young women in language innovation.

 Michael Rosen and Laura Wright look at the names people give to family relationships.

 Michael Rosen asks Julian Barratt and Steve Oram about creating a language without words.

 What is a pedant, and where does pedantry come from?
 Michael Rosen talks to Oliver Kamm.

 Michael Rosen on the evocative words used to describe features of the British landscape.

 Tanya Byron and Michael Rosen discuss the language parents use to talk to their children.

 Michael Rosen on the use of language analysis to judge asylum seekers' country of origin.